kmskillings/breakout/documentation.md

 Because the VGA controller and Game Controller run at different clock speeds, these signals cannot simply be passed between the two clock domains.
-The signals are accompanied by a "game_state_valid" signal, which goes high to signal that all game state signals may be shifted into the VGA controller.
+The signals are accompanied by a "game_state_ready" signal, which goes high to signal that the Game Controller has finished its calculations.
 All these signals are synchronized through a two-deep synchronizer chain.
-Once the VGA Controller shifts in the game state signals, it raises a "game_state_ack" signal, which signals to the Game Controller that the game state signals are no longer required.
-The Game Controller then lowers the game_state_valid signal.
+Once the VGA Controller finishes drawing the current frame, it raises the "game_state_ack" signal, causing the Game Controller to lower the "game_state_ready" signal and begin its next round of calculations.

 Because there are so many bricks on the screen, the states of the bricks are not represented by individual signals.
 Instead, the states of the bricks are stored in a dual-port memory.
 The Game Controller writes to the memory to add (on startup and reset) or remove (on collisions) bricks.
 The VGA Controller reads the memory as necessary to draw bricks on the screen.
-The game_state_valid signal considers whether the Game Controller has made all the necessary writes to the memory, and the game_state_ack signal considers whether the VGA Controller has made all the necessary reads.
+The game_state_ready signal is only raised if the Game Controller has made all necessary writes to the memory.

 Engineer's note: The way the valid and ack signals consider the memory is not ideal.
 It could significantly slow the interfacing between the two halves.